Foundation / Corporation

 El Camino Hospital and El Camino Healthcare District

 Grants to California nonprofit organizations, school districts, and government-funded programs to support healthcare for underserved and at-risk communities in eligible areas.
-Funding is intended to address three health-related priority areas: the body, the mind, and the community.
-Funds must serve individuals who live, work, or go to school in the El Camino District.
+Funding is intended to address five health-related priority areas: behavioral health, healthcare access and delivery, diabetes and obesity, chronic conditions, and economic stability.
+Funds must benefit individuals who live, work, or go to school in the El Camino Healthcare District or serve the needs of residents living within El Camino Health's service area.

-El Camino Hospital (ECH) and El Camino Healthcare District (ECHD) invest in the health of the community by committing resources to a variety of programs that benefit the community.
-The Hospital and the District provide separate grant opportunities for programs that align with current funding priorities and demonstrate the ability to meet the health needs of underserved and at-risk community members.
+El Camino Health (ECH) and El Camino Healthcare District (ECHD) invest in the health of the community by committing resources to a variety of programs that benefit the community.
+Each entity provides separate grant opportunities for programs that align with current funding priorities and demonstrate the ability to meet the health needs of community members who are underserved, experiencing health disparities, and/or facing health challenges.

-The primary distinction between the El Camino Hospital and El Camino Healthcare District Community Benefit Program is geography.
+The primary distinction between the El Camino Health and El Camino Healthcare District Community Benefit Program is geography.
 District funds are restricted to serve only those individuals who live, work or go to school in the District’s boundaries (see Additional Geographic Information, below).
-The District funds both Support Grants (up to $30,000 for agencies with an operating budget of less than $1.5M) and Program Grants, and the Hospital funds Program Grants only.
-Program Grant amounts vary depending on community need and program scope.
+The District funds both Support Grants and Program Grants, and the El Camino Health funds Program Grants only.

 GrantWatch ID#: 145630

-The District funds both Support Grants (up to $30,000 for agencies with an operating budget of less than $1.5M) and Program Grants, and the Hospital funds Program Grants only.
+The District funds both Support Grants (up to $30,000 for agencies with an operating budget of less than $1.5M) and Program Grants, and the El Camino Health funds Program Grants only.
 Program Grant amounts vary depending on community need and program scope.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.